karoldm/techtaste/README.md

 # techtaste

 Techtaste is a simples only interface delivery app where users can shopping your favorite dishes easly.
-The app was developed on Alura Imersion Flutter 2025!
+The app was developed on Alura Immersion Flutter 2025!

 https://github.com/user-attachments/assets/36f63b70-53b1-4131-9918-7805a0d9ef88